 Functional Areas for Army Officers

-Branch 12 Corps of Engineers: An engineer officer is responsible for providing full support to the wide range of engineering duties in the Army.
+An engineer officer is responsible for providing full support to the wide range of engineering duties in the Army.
 They can help build structures, develop civil works programs and even provide combat support.
+This branch includes:

 - 12A Engineer

-Branch 15 Aviation: Aviation officers coordinate/lead operations using Army helicopters: OH-58 Kiowa, UH-60 Black Hawk, CH-47 Chinook and the AH-64 Apache.
+Aviation officers coordinate/lead operations using Army helicopters: OH-58 Kiowa, UH-60 Black Hawk, CH-47 Chinook, and the AH-64 Apache.
 These operations can haul troops and carry supplies, as well as provide quick-strike and long-range target engagement.
+This branch includes:

 - 15B Aviation Combined Arms Operations